Western house martin: Breeding

 There are normally two broods each year, the nest being reused for the second brood, and repaired and used again in subsequent years.
 Hatching success is 90%, and fledging survival 60–80%.
 Third broods are not uncommon, though late nestlings are often left to starve.
 The average annual mortality for adults nesting in the Western Palaearctic is 40–60%, with most deaths outside the breeding season.
 A study of British breeders gave an average adult survival rate of just under 40%, but ranging from 25% to 70%.
 Rainfall in the African wintering grounds is a major factor in adult survival, although wet weather in the breeding areas has very little effect.
 Although individuals aged 10 and 14 years have been recorded, most survive less than five years.
 For weeks after leaving the nest the young congregate in ever-increasing flocks which, as the season advances, may be seen gathering in trees or on housetops, or on the wires with swallows.
 By the end of October, most martins have left their breeding areas in western and central Europe, though late birds in November and December are not uncommon, and further south migration finishes later anyway.

 Once established, pairs remain together to breed for life; however, extra-pair copulations are common, making this species genetically polygamous, despite being socially monogamous.
 A Scottish study showed that 15% of nestlings were not related to their putative fathers, and 32% of broods contained at least one extra-pair chick.
 Extra-pair males, usually from nests where laying had already taken place, were often seen to enter other nests.
 The paired male initially ensured that his female spent little time alone at the nest, and accompanied her on flights, but the mate-guarding slackened after egg laying began, so the youngest nestling was the most likely to have a different father.

-The common house martin has been regularly recorded as hybridising with the barn swallow, this being one of the most common passerine interspecific crosses.
+The western house martin has been regularly recorded as hybridising with the barn swallow, this being one of the most common passerine interspecific crosses.
 The frequency of this hybrid has led to suggestions that Delichon is not sufficiently separated genetically from Hirundo to be considered a separate genus.